As the question gives us a ssh connection to a remote server

 already above this 48 bytes so

-the stack looks like EIP(return address 4bytes) ->EBP(4bytes) ->48bytes
+the stack looks like EIP(return address 4bytes) ->EBP(4bytes) ->48bytes.
+To make

 this work we have to enter 52 bytes of junk and then return address of line we want to go to.